Proxy Denoising for Source-Free Domain Adaptation: Limitation and future work

-Our method has shown impressive performance in multi-SFDA settings, highlighting its efficacy.
-However, it is important to note that it is specifically designed for a white-box and offline scenario, which may not be applicable in certain real-world contexts.
+{\modelshortname} has shown impressive performance in multi-SFDA settings, highlighting its efficacy.
+However, it is important to note that it is specifically designed for a white-box scenario, which may not be applicable in certain real-world contexts.
 For the kind of black-box application, such as models in the cloud, our proxy denoising may not work well since all details of the model, including the required logits features, are transparent to us.
-Additionally, the training supervised by mutual knowledge distilling regularization relies on the dataset prepared in advance, which limits the data flow over time.
-In the future, finding ways to extend our method to these new scenarios will be an interesting direction.
+In the future, finding ways to extend our method to this challenging scenario will be an interesting direction.